 A recent report published in the Financial Times highlights how many factors make Southern California the ideal oasis for bike riders.
-Two of the standout features are our wide streets and a comfortable, Mediterranean climate.
+Two of the standout features are our wide streets and a comfortable, Mediterranean-type climate.

 Street racing needs to be eliminated

 This dangerous, reckless driving habit has become a significant problem in L.A. in recent years.
-It’s such a problem that L.A.’s City Council recently announced that they’d soon be voting on a new ordinance making it unlawful.
+It’s such a problem that the City Council recently announced that they’d soon be voting on a new ordinance making it unlawful.

 Bike lanes need to be expanded

-One of the more dangerous areas of L.A. for bike riders is a several-mile stretch of roadway located between Sunset and Alvardo.
+One of the more dangerous areas of L.A. for bike riders is a several-mile stretch of roadway located between Sunset and Alvarado.
 The city refers to it as a “high injury area.”
 The nonprofit Sunset4All plans to see to it that protected bike lanes are installed in the area.

 Education initiatives need to be launched